 Food and drink

 One such source is food.
 Everything you eat contains some water.
 Raw fruits and vegetables have a lot; fruits such as watermelons and strawberries, for example, are more than 90 percent water by weight, according to the U.S. Department of Agriculture.
 Different diets naturally contain different amounts of water, but it adds up.
-According to a 2004 report by the National Academies of Sciences, the average North American gets about 20 percent of his or her daily water intake through food, and that counts toward healthy hydration.
+According to a 2004 report by the National Academies of Sciences, the average American, aged 19-30, gets about 20 percent of his or her daily water intake through food, and that counts toward healthy hydration.

 The other key water sources that the "8 x 8" rule overlooks are other beverages.
 Non-alcoholic drinks such as coffee, tea, milk, juice and soda contain mostly water, and all contribute to your hydration.
 Contrary to another popular myth, studies show that coffee does not dehydrate you and is a suitable form of H2O intake.
 (Just remember that there can be adverse side effects of drinking too much caffeine, including headaches and disrupted sleep.)